YingHei/yinghei.github.io/_posts/2022-12-07-Basic-Markdown.md

 	1. this is nested item
 2. back to main level
 	- nested item can change type

 - list also can have more than 1 line
   2nd line need to be indented
+  it can contain _italic_ and other markdown elements

 ```
 1. This is an ordered list